cklukas/TakeoutDates/README.md

 During execution (--set-file-dates or tag-related options), the tool will update files but will not output progress information unless errors occur.

+## Mac OS

+The app is currently configured to run on Mac OS.
+It uses the Foundation framework to manage Finder Tags.
+For building on Linux or Windows, adjustments may be needed (e.g., the `.mm` file extension may need to be changed to `.cpp`).

+Once I test the app under Linux and Windows, I will update the project to be tested for cross-platform compatibility.

 ## Features

 - Recursively scans a folder for '.supplemental-metadata.json' and '.suppl.json' files.